 If we receive your contact information from our client and you are a customer of that client, we will only use your contact information to ask you to participate in market research for that client.
 We will protect your anonymity when communicating your research responses to clients unless you have explicitly given permission for your identity and contact information to be shared with our client or you have specifically asked us to give that information to our client so that they may resolve questions or complaints you may have.

 Whether we obtain your PD from a list company or from clients, we will not use this information to sell you any goods or services and we will not provide your contact information to any other party so that they may use that contact information to directly sell you goods or services.
 We will share your PD with our clients only with your specific permission or at your request, or with restrictions as permitted by the Insights Association Code of Standards and Ethics for Marketing Research and Data Analytics.

-In rare cases, Chadwick Martin Bailey may be required to disclose an individual’s personal data in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.
+In rare cases, CMB may be required to disclose an individual’s personal data in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.

 6. Data Collection